trustbloc/fabric-mod/docs/source/peers/peers.md

-The final phase of the transaction workflow involves the distribution and subsequent validation of blocks from the orderer to the peers, where they can be applied to the ledger.
-Specifically, at each peer, every transaction within a block is validated to ensure that it has been consistently endorsed by all relevant organizations before it is applied to the ledger.
-Failed transactions are retained for audit, but are not applied to the ledger.
+The final phase of the transaction workflow involves the distribution and subsequent validation of blocks from the orderer to the peers, where they can be committed to the ledger.
+Specifically, at each peer, every transaction within a block is validated to ensure that it has been consistently endorsed by all relevant organizations before it is committed to the ledger.
+Failed transactions are retained for audit, but are not committed to the ledger.

 ![Peer12](./peers.diagram.12.png)